Zen to Go Logo

 Scientific Reality

-"It’s a massage to lose weight and burn fat."
+"It is a massage for weight loss and burning fat."

 False.
-Lymphatic drainage does not remove fat.
-It reduces measurements by decreasing fluid retention and swelling but does not directly affect adipose tissue.
+Lymphatic drainage does not eliminate fat.
+It reduces measurements by decreasing water retention and swelling but does not affect adipose tissue directly.

 "If it doesn't hurt or isn't strong, it doesn't work."